-- "To enable democratic local decision-making and action by, and on behalf of communities and; - To meet the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions in a way that is most cost-effective for households and businesses.
-6"
+- "To enable democratic local decision-making and action by, and on behalf of communities and; - to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.
+To meet the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions in a way that is most cost-effective for households and businesses.